YTFirestormHD/PythonChess/README.md

 The current goal is:
   - Working pieces (Moving, Capturing)
   - Ending the game
   - (If possible: detect check/checkmate and prevent illegal moves)
+  - Integrate Stockfish AI, with different difficulty settings

 ## Code overview